1 – Data, data and more data!

 In 2019, the volume of data will be even greater, and will keep growing.
 We are going to need powerful tools capable of adapting to these changes and we will also need to learn new ways of processing data such as using predictive analysis.
 Predictive analysis consists in analysing sets of historical data to predict future results and prepare for future actions.

-It is safe to say that in 2019, data analysis will still have fine days ahead of it as Machine Learning still has a lot to learn.
+Data analysis will still have fine days ahead of it as Machine Learning still has a lot to learn.
 The immediate priority for ML is for it to learn and to carry out specific tasks.
 ML algorithms are best suited for specific predictive applications and situations.
 Traditional data analysis, however, will still be utilized for serial analyses, dashboards, etc. In fact, in 2019 will see the emergence of an ever-increasing number of vertical solutions which will integrate the latest advances in ML to meet specific business needs, such as fraud detection in real time, developing highly-personalized Customer Journeys to enhance satisfaction, etc.

 AI can and will eliminate many of the obstacles users are faced with today.
 Robotic Process Automation (RPA) will become more and more predominant, as will chatbots, virtual assistants and the IoT (Internet of Things).
 AI will soon be able to do hitherto unimaginable things and help deliver experiences which are 100% satisfactory.